Get to know International Information Systems

 Study International Information Systems at one of Germany’s most innovative universities

-The Master of Science in International Information Systems is a degree program for young talents who aim for challenging management positions in globally operating high-tech firms.
+The Master of Science in International Information Systems is a degree program for young talents who want to shape the digital transformation of tomorrow.
 Excellent learning and working conditions prepare students for an international career in business with a strong focus on managing International Information Systems.
 The program is appropriate for students who are interested in Information technology and its role in today’s business environment, irrespective of the academic field chosen during their undergraduate studies.

 Each year around 80 students enroll in the master’s program, of whom about 50% are international.
 So far, these international students came from 33 different countries all over the world.
 Graduates of the master’s degree started their careers in international enterprises like Accenture, Siemens or adidas, in research or became self-employed by founding a start-up.

 - Degree: Master of Science (M.Sc.)

 - Standard period of study: 4 semesters (= 2 years)

 - Location: Nuremberg (WiSo) and Erlangen (TechFak)

 The first semester begins with a customized introduction to International Information Systems.
 Students with a management/business background are automatically assigned to the Informatics Introduction, while students with an academic IT background take the Management Introduction.
 This helps students acquire skills not covered in their previous studies and is a must for the successful completion of the rigorous curriculum that awaits them in the later part of the program.